 Let me explain.

 Have you ever gone to watch a focus group only to discover that the research confirms your hypotheses?
 I bet you felt disappointed and even a little irritated that you “wasted” money on the project weren’t you?
-Well, this may actually be the result of your very own selective listening and interpretation.
+Well, this may be the result of your selective listening and interpretation.
 You watched and listened only to the topics that interested you.
 You were looking for confirmation of your hypothesis.
 But there was so much more you could have understood if only you had bothered to listen.

 True understanding comes from regular interaction with your customers, not just from an infrequent observation or two.
 Here are some ideas on how to do this more effectively.